 - The chemicals must be compatible with the unit materials of construction as well as other materials used in the system (pipe, heat exchanger, etc.). - BAC discourages acid dosing as means of scale control except for open circuit cooling towers with remote sump applications or towers constructed from stainless steel.
 This should be done at a point in the system where total mixing and dilution occur before reaching the evaporative cooling equipment.
 The preferred injection point for chemical scale and corrosion inhibitors is on the discharge side of the system circulating pump(s).
-These chemicals should not be batch fed directly into the unit's basin or water distribution system, as this can severely damage areas directly contacted. - When chlorine is added to the system, free residual chlorine should not exceed 1 ppm, except as noted in start-up and shutdown section on Page 5.
+These chemicals should not be batch fed directly into the unit's basin or water distribution system, as this can severely damage areas directly contacted. - When chlorine is added to the system, free residual chlorine should not exceed 1 ppm, except as noted in Start-Up Procedure on Page 12 and Extended Shutdown on Page 15.
 Exceeding this limit may accelerate corrosion.